 1. PAP Smears

 Most women get Pap smears every year (sometimes even twice a year) to catch cervical cancer in its early stages.
-However, the American Cancer Society advises against any yearly screening, including Pap smears, at any age, since frequent screenings put
+However, the American Cancer Society advises against any yearly screening, including Pap smears, at any age, since frequent screenings put you at risk of invasive tests and possible infections.1

 As cervical cancer develops very slowly and usually takes about 10 to 20 years to actually spread, if you tested negative at your previous annual Pap smear test, then you probably won’t need to take another soon.
 The general revised (in 2012) recommendation of the American Cancer Society is that: